The Short Interest Monitor

 Our latest list highlights a wide range of stocks in various industries, including a few names that have made headlines in recent weeks.

-Check out the table below to see our list of 10 stocks with elevated and rising short interest.
-Each name has a market cap of at least $2 billion and short interest that represents at least 10% of their total outstanding shares.
+Check out the table below to see our list of 10 equities with elevated and rising short interest.
+Each stock has a market cap of at least $2 billion and short interest that represents at least 10% of the company's total outstanding shares.

 Company Current short interest % change from last period Days to cover Short interest as a % of outstanding